Marvel’s What If…?

 Theatrical.
 Streaming.
 Rental.
 Media is more than a linear path.
 It’s a prism of endless possibility, where a single idea can branch out into infinite moneymaking possibilities, creating alternate schemes from the ones you know.
 I am the Reviewer.
 I am your guide through these vast new properties.
 Follow me, and ponder the question… Is What If Good…?

 Honestly, I didn’t really like What If…?
-The concept is certainly unique, but I think about half the series fail to truly run with the concept while the other half banks on some conveniences that are often hard to get over.
-For example probably the best episode on the series, “What If… Doctor Strange Lost His Heart Instead of His Hands?” is set in a world where Christine dies and Strange fails to save her.
+The concept is certainly unique, but I think about half the series fails to truly run with the concept while the other half banks on some conveniences that are often hard to get over.
+For example, probably the best episode on the series, “What If… Doctor Strange Lost His Heart Instead of His Hands?” is set in a world where Christine dies and Strange fails to save her.
 As compelling as this take on the Time Machine story is, there IS a universe where she doesn’t die, so the entire episode feels like a stretch… Right?

 This show is such a grab-bag of quality that I think the best way to go through this review is to do it episode-to-episode.
 Before I do that- I didn’t really like the animation style.
 Sure the action looked great, but the smooth, non-descript style bordered too much on ‘uncanny valley’ for me.
 Anyway, on to the episode!